 'Bachelor' star Leandro Dottavio on leave from stuntman job following harassment allegations

-After being accused of sexual harassment by "Bachelor" alum Bekah Martinez, "Bachelorette" star Leandro Dottavio is now on leave from his stuntman job.
+After being called out for claims of sexual harassment by "Bachelor" alum Bekah Martinez, "Bachelorette" star Leandro Dottavio is now on leave from his stuntman job, according to USA TODAY.

-Despite denying the harassment claims brought against him on social media by Martinez, according to the USA TODAY, the Los Angeles-based stuntman is now taking a leave of absence from his current post.

 "We recently became aware of the situation concerning Mr. Dottavio," said Gaby Davis, one of the office manager's at Action Horizons which presents the Universal Studios' Water World show where Dottavio performs.
 "We are allowing him the time he needs to handle the matter privately as the allegations did not arise from conduct in the workplace."